All Kinds of Minds

 Emphasise each child’s individual strengths and abilities.

-Respect and validate the challenges that neurodivergent children and adolescents contend with on a daily basis that arise from being in environments and systems that were not designed with their needs and preferences in mind.
+Respect and validate the challenges that neurodivergent children and adolescents contend with daily, particularly those arising from environments and systems that were not designed with their needs and preferences in mind.

 Support meaningful accommodations, as needed.

-Promote professional, parental, and self advocacy for the rights and inclusion of neurodivergent children and adolescents in schools, communities, and society at large—and to support neurodivergent-led organisations.
+Engage in advocacy for the rights and inclusion of neurodivergent children and adolescents in schools, communities, and society at large—and promote neurodivergent-led organisations.

 Engage in continuous learning, with a focus on neurodivergent researchers and clinicians in the field.